kergene/advent-code/README.md

 On Day 9 and from Day 11 onwards, I attempted to place on the daily leaderboard by being within the first 100 solvers.
 I scored a total of 26 points, placing tied 700th overall.

 ## 2021
+I did most of this year on the day, but only attempted to place on the daily leaderboard on Day 1, Day 2, and Day 7.

+## 2022
-Currently attempting to place on the daily leaderboard.
+I intend to attempt to place on the daily leaderboard on some days around the start of December.